 Guided by Lucia Gahlin

 A specialist in the archaeology of ancient Egypt, Lucia has been leading tours to this country for over 20 years.

 Price includes

 - Expert Guide Lecturer & Professional Tour Manager

 - Entries to all sites as per the itinerary

 - Field notes

-- All taxes (including port taxes) & gratuities
+- All taxes & gratuities

 Included travel

-All local transport
+• All local transport

 Accommodation

-• Accommodation in Cairo, Minya, Abydos, Luxor, Alexandria & 4 nights aboard a Nile cruiser
+Accommodation in Cairo, Minya, Abydos, Luxor, Alexandria & 4 nights aboard a Nile cruiser

 Culinary inclusions

 - 18 breakfasts, 18 lunches & 17 dinners (plus 1 snack in hotel room due to late arrival)

 - Water with all meals, tea or coffee with dinner (all other drinks in the hotels and on board the ships are payable locally)

 Dates & prices per person

-Twin/Dbl Share 29th Nov - 17th Dec \$18,915 \$17,024 \$4,100\$3,690

-\subject to the new museum being open
+Date Twin/Dbl Share SS

+10th - 28th Feb \$18,915 \$4,650

+27th Sep - 15th Oct \$18,915 \$4,650

+EARLY BOOKING OFFER - SAVE SOlons on the

+above price.
+See page 2 for full details.

-For full details of this tour visit andantetravels.co.uk/aegy
+For full details of this tour visit andantetravels.com/aegy

+To book a tour today visit andantetravels.com or call 212-986-3056

+To book a tour today visit andantetravels.com or call 212-986-3056

+Image: Valley of the Queens